 Building profile is confidently sharing your hard-earned feats and giving voice to your authentic self and perspective - making your contribution visible.
 This feeds self-respect and in turn nourishes the respect you garner from others.

-And, drawing on support is the humble, honourable act of seeking help and giving help to each other.
+And, drawing on support is the humble, honorable act of seeking help and giving help to each other.
 None of this is distasteful in my books.

 In one workshop I facilitated, a participant shared circumstances in her workplace that required her to “apply for her own job”.
 She uncharacteristically decided to champion her contribution.
 Her boss was astounded and admitted to never having known her true accomplishments and worth.